Sunday, November 16, 2025

 To facilitate the entry of investors, ARTA will capacitate government agencies and determine regulatory bottlenecks to improve ease of doing business in the semiconductor industry.

-Already, Perez said, there have been keen interest by foreign investors in the Philippines nickel and copper sectors.
+Already, Secretary Perez said, there have been keen interest by foreign investors in the Philippines nickel and copper sectors.

-The tracer study will also help ARTA and other government agencies involve to streamline the process for semiconductor.
+These studies will also help ARTA and other government agencies involve to streamline the process for semiconductor.
 This may lead to the establishment of one-stop-shop for potential investors.

 “With this, we hope to attract more investors and we’re getting investors expressing interest to invest in the Philippines,” he said.